Welcome!

 “I care about your work because I'm getting older, too, but so are many of my contemporaries who are struggling.
 New insights and advice for supporting them are always welcome.” - Barbara McNichol

-Who is Debbie? (she’s been called “the queen of elderstack”)
+Who is Debbie?
+She’s been called the “Queen of Elderstack”

-I’m a 70-something podcaster, writer, author (I wrote one of the first books on business blogging for Penguin), editor (a nonfiction book coach), storytelling director (I founded a multigenerational women’s storytelling event), former reporter, Web pioneer (I coded my first website in 1996), nonprofit volunteer, wife, mother, grandmother and more.
+I’m a 70-something podcaster, writer, author (I wrote one of the first books on business blogging for Penguin), editor (a nonfiction book coach), storytelling director (I founded a multigenerational women’s storytelling event), former reporter, Web pioneer (I coded my first website in 1996), nonprofit volunteer, wife, mother, grandmother and, well, a person who probably overthinks things.

-After 30+ years in DC, I live on the Maine coast and in New Haven, CT with my husband of 52 years,
+After 30+ years in DC, I live on the Maine coast and in New Haven, CT with my husband of 52 years, Sam Harrington.
+We have three children in their 40s and six grandchildren.
+I’ve been called the Queen of Elderstack.1